+With the invention of movable type Johannes Gutenberg revolutionized how books were made in the 15th century, and now in the 21st century book publishing is again changing dramatically.
+We used to think of books as ink on paper between two covers.
+Increasingly books are just digital data viewed on a screen.
 These 3D printed books contain various kinds of “content” from digital prints and/or a USB flash drive to cameras holding images encased in a sealed one-piece 3D printed book-shaped PLA resin sculpture.
 Some of the books are presented in a 3D printed slipcase or box.

 The books are designed using computer aided design (CAD) software and printed using a Makerbot Replicator 2 printer using PLA resin and contain archival digitally printed photographs or other printed materials and some contain USB flash drives.
 The Replicator 2 uses additive manufacturing technology.
 The raw material is a bio-plastic polylactic acid resin filament much like a heavy fishing line.
 It feeds into a robotically controlled extruder which builds up layers of a fine filament in a pattern designed by the artist using a CAD program and then interpreted by the printer’s software.

 For exhibition, acquisition, or publishing information please contact the artist.

 2014 – ongoing